RafaBatista82/sample-task-list/README.md

 To get the application up and running, you need to copy it to a hosting with PHP, create a MySQL database, configure the includes/db_config.php file with the database access values, and that's it.
-Access task_list.html
+Access the determinate url to get the file "task_list.html"